dougpowers/vim-mapper/README.md

 * Jump - Accessed by press `'` (apostrophe).
 Pressing a non-numeric printable character after entering this mode will activate a node marked with that character.
 Pressing `0` will activate the default root node.
 Pressing `1`-`9` will jump to the root node of the corresponding tree index.

 ### Cutting, Yanking, and Pasting
-Vim-Mapper supports copying ("yanking" in vim parlance) and pasting of nodes and node trees.
+VimMapper supports copying ("yanking" in vim parlance) and pasting of nodes and node trees.
 A node and all its descendants can be yanked by pressing `yy`.
 A single node can be yanked by pressing `yi`.

 Any node deletion operation is also a yank operation.
 This allows for quickly moving nodes or node trees around the sheet.
 Be aware of this behavior when performing yank and cut operations consecutively as yanked nodes in the clipboard may be inadvertently overwritten by deleted ones.